rustielin/Cadence/README.md

 * Uses a new React markdown editor (simplemde)
 * New reactive UI features
 * Query strings for Unsplash in settings
+* Persistant view of the markdown editor changes

 ## Development